estin/simple-completion-language-server/README.md

 # etc..

-# introduce a new language to enable completion on any doc by forcing language with :set-language stub
+# introduce a new language to enable completion on any doc by forcing set language with :set-language stub
 [[language]]
 name = "stub"
 scope = "text.stub"